 - If you consider that there is no one among Tom’s family or friends who is able to conduct the case and has no conflict of interest, you may wish to contact the Official Solicitor who is the last resort litigation The Official Solicitor will require confirmation that Tom lacks litigation capacity to conduct the proceedings and information on how Tom’s legal costs are to be paid.

-- Working with clients who may be vulnerable to undue influence
+3. Working with clients who may be vulnerable to undue influence.

-Mrs Bryan’s son Don has arranged an appointment for his mother at your offices to review her will, following the death of her husband.
-She is brought to the meeting by Don, who remains in the waiting room, while you see Mrs Bryan alone.
-She tells you during your meeting that she has recently rented out her own home and has moved in to live with Don, and his family.
-Neither Mrs Bryan nor her son Don are existing clients of your firm.
+Mrs. Bryan’s son Don has arranged an appointment for his mother at your offices to review her will, following the death of her husband.
+She is brought to the meeting by Don, who remains in the waiting room, while you see Mrs. Bryan alone.
+She tells you during your meeting that she has recently rented out her own home and has moved in to live with Don and his family.
+Neither Mrs. Bryan nor her son Don is existing clients of your firm.

 Points for consideration:

-- You should (with Mrs Bryan’s authority) obtain a copy of her previous will, and discuss her reasons both for the change in solicitor and any substantive changes to the terms of her
+- You should (with Mrs. Bryan’s authority) obtain a copy of her previous will, and discuss her reasons both for the change in solicitor and any substantive changes to the terms of her arrangements.

-- Mrs Bryan will need advice (inter alia) on whether she should have a legal or beneficial interest in her son’s house in exchange for her planned contribution, as she will need an ‘exit plan’ should the living arrangement break down for any
+- Mrs. Bryan will need advice (inter alia) on whether she should have a legal or beneficial interest in her son’s house in exchange for her planned contribution, as she will need an ‘exit plan’ should the living arrangement break down for any reason.

 Your colleagues say that, similarly to working with intermediaries in court, having the assistance of an independent advocate is essential for ensuring that you can communicate effectively with your clients and that they can communicate effectively with you.